ansible/ansible-builder/docs/definition.rst

 Ansible Builder hard-codes values given inside of ``build_arg_defaults`` into the build instruction file, so they will persist if you run your container build manually.

-If you specify the same variable in the execution environment definition and at the command line with the CLI :ref:`build-arg` flag, the CLI value will take higher precedence (the CLI value will override the value in the execution environment definition).
+If you specify the same variable in the Execution Environment definition and at the command line with the CLI :ref:`build-arg` flag, the CLI value will take higher precedence (the CLI value will override the value in the Execution Environment definition).

 dependencies
 ^^^^^^^^^^^^

 Specifies dependencies to install into the final image, including ``ansible-core``, ``ansible-runner``, Python packages, system packages, and Ansible Collections.
 Ansible Builder automatically installs dependencies for any Ansible Collections you install.

 In general you can use standard syntax to constrain package versions.
 Use the same syntax you would pass to ``dnf``, ``pip``, ``ansible-galaxy``, or any other package management utility.
-You can also define your packages or collections in separate files and reference those files in the ``dependencies`` section of your execution environment definition file.
+You can also define your packages or collections in separate files and reference those files in the ``dependencies`` section of your Execution Environment definition file.

 The following keys are valid for this section: